how to stop hair shedding

 Scientists call biotin the hair vitamin or Vitamin H (the H stands for hair and skin in the German language), so imagine how dangerous it will be for your hair to suffer from biotin deficiency.
 Biotin stimulates the production of Keratin which is the number one protein your hair needs for growth.

 Your body usually gets sufficient amounts of biotin from common foods like meat, eggs, and nuts.
-However, in some cases, especially during pregnancy and breastfeeding, you will need to increase your biotin intake to avoid hair shedding.
+However, in some cases, especially during pregnancy and breastfeeding, you will need to increase your biotin intake to prevent hair shedding.
 This should always be under the supervision of your doctor.

-Exercise, meditate, and meet some friends
+6. Exercise, meditate, and meet some friends

 Your mental well-being is as important to your hair as the food you eat or the new shampoo you just bought.
 You must invest in your mental strength, even if it means sparring an extra 15 minutes each morning for yoga.
 According to recent studies, even a five-minute session of daily meditation can permanently rewire your brain to increase happiness, boost your immunity and lower your cortisol/stress levels.
 So, why would someone deny their body that amazing gift of peacefulness…and good hair?